 You can make this delicious South Indian Kerala style sambar using mixed veggies, yellow split pigeon peas (toor dal) and sambar masala or spices along with a simple seasoning which is optional.

-This combination of dal and vegetables with spices is kind of soup or stew but in South India we enjoy this as a curry or side dish along with South Indian breakfast items like dosa, idli etc or it is also served with rice for lunch or dinner.
+Sambar is ahealthy, delicious combination of dal and vegetables with spices.
+It is a kind of soup or stew but in South India we enjoy this as a curry or side dish along with South Indian breakfast items like dosa, idli etc or it is also served with rice for lunch or dinner.

 I have many sambar recipes in this blog, which are all made in regular pressure cooker.